microsoft/azure-health-data-services-workshop/Challenge-11 - Power Platform Integration/Readme.md

 You should be able to:
 - Show a list of all patients
 - (optional) Filter the patient list
-- Create a new "Complete blood count" diagnostic report and store the Observations in your FHIR service.
+- Create a new "Complete blood count" diagnostic report and store the Observations in your FHIR service
 - Show results from the last "Complete blood count" diagnostic report